Developing to Spec: Part 12d – Designing to Concept

 You are adept at using multiple weapons to strike foes around you when they drop their guard.

 Benefit: If you are wielding two or more melee weapons that are not archaic or unwieldy (including natural or unarmed attacks, if they meet those requirements), and at least is an operative weapon, you an take one additional attack of opportunity each round.
 Each attack of opportunity must be provoked by a different event, and must be made with a different melee weapon.

 (Do you enjoy the content on this blog?
 Why not become a patron, and support the creation of more free material!
 Or you could even become a sponsor, and get me to link to YOUR content!)

-Posted on November 22, 2019, in Business of Games, Game Design, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Genre Feats, Pathfinder, Starfinder.
+Posted on November 22, 2019, in Business of Games, Game Design, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Genre Feats, Pathfinder First Edition, Starfinder.
 Bookmark the permalink.
 Leave a comment.